 Adjusting for patient movement

 Sometimes patients worry that permanent damage to their vision can occur by accidentally moving while the laser is working.
-As Dr. Christian is one of the best providers of LASIK surgery Los Angeles has available to patients, he uses only state-of-the-art equipment.
+As Dr. Christian is one of the best providers of LASIK surgery in Los Angeles, he uses only state-of-the-art equipment.
 This machinery is precisely calibrated to adjust to small patient movements, and will compensate for them.
 By in large, accidental movement does not compromise the final result.

 After LASIK surgery